fat-panda-club/tip-node/README.md

 rpcpassword=pass
 rpcport=123
 rpcallowip=1.2.3.4/32
+staking=0
+mingting=0
 ```
-This IP is the host/VM which will be running the tip-node script
+This IP is the host/VM which will be running the tip-node script.
+If it is a PoS currency please make sure staking or minting is off!

 ## Create crontask